manaswikamila05/8-Week-SQL-Challenge/Case Study # 2 - Pizza Runner/Data Clean.md

 ***
+# Expanding the comma seperated string into rows

 ## pizza_recipes table

+#### pizza_recipes table
 - The toppings column in the pizza_recipes table is a comma separated string.
-- A temporary table is created which stores the pizza id and the topping in a separate row by splitting the comma separated string into multiple rows.

-#### pizza_recipes table
 ![image](https://user-images.githubusercontent.com/77529445/167378441-104c0fea-c7ed-4968-8a9a-e8aa0c8ae3f3.png)

+### Method 1: Using a Procedure
+- A temporary table is created by calling a procedure which stores the pizza id and the topping in a separate row by splitting the comma separated string into multiple rows.
+- String functions are used to split the string

 ```sql
 DROP TABLE IF EXISTS pizza_topping_temp;

 CREATE
 TEMPORARY TABLE pizza_topping_temp(pizza_id int, topping int);

 DROP PROCEDURE IF EXISTS GetToppings;

 DELIMITER $$
 CREATE PROCEDURE GetToppings()